ibm-cloud-docs/cloud-native/topic-fault-tolerance.md

 Requests made to the stock quote service through the sidecar proxy or ingress gateway wait for 30 seconds before the request fails, rather than the default 15 seconds.

 Tuning timeouts in this way, all of the requests that are using the route have the applied timeout.
-This is a base layer of safety provided by Istio.
+This is a base layer of safety that is provided by Istio.
 Even if an application framework or library doesn't impose a timeout, it doesn't wait forever because Istio does.
 However, application-level timeouts still apply.
 The infrastructure-level timeout for the stock-quote service was extended to 30 seconds.
 If the application library sets a timeout for 5 seconds, the application's request still fail with a timeout.

 ## Fallbacks